TrollBlox/Battleship/README.md

 Working command-line battleship written in java!

+### Features:
+- Full game of Battleship, from beginning to end!
+- Set up ships in custom locations!
+- Remembers where you and your opponent have shot missles at!
+- All in around 1000 lines or less of java!

 ### Known Issues:
 - Detecting if a ship is off the screen on setup is janky